Zakiyi/Git-tutorial-notes/README.md

                     <options> must be used with -f
                      -d: using to remove both directory and file
                      -x: reomve ignored files
-                     -n: show files and directories that gona be removed
+                     -n: show files and directories that will be removed
 ```

 It’s important to understand that git checkout -- <file> is a dangerous command.
 Git just replaced that file with the most recently-committed version. &#x1F344; &#x1F344;

+## Remote Repository